top of page

 • Rinse off fruits and veggies that are washable as soon as you get them home (apples, bananas, berries, citrus, stone fruits, etc)

-• Keep fruits and veggies in a cool drawer or under cover (especially fruits with high sugar contents - bananas, peaches, etc).
+• Keep fruits and veggies in a cool drawer or under cover (especially fruits with high sugar content - bananas, peaches, etc).

 • Try to use fruits and vegetables before they over-ripen or go bad to prevent fruit flies from laying their eggs on your ripening or fermenting produce.
 Did someone say banana bread?
 If you can't use fruit before it starts to over-ripen consider freezing or dehydrating it.